-{\bf Weak regularity re-established.} To regain Property~(R.3), the Weak Lemma (Lemma~\ref{lem:weak}) is applied to $\mathcal{V}_2$ so as to attain a vertex-partition, namely $\mathcal{V}_3$, such that $\mathcal{V}_3 \prec \mathcal{V}_2$ and such that $H$ is weakly-regular with respect to $\mathcal{V}_3$ at the required level.
+To regain Property~(R.3), the Weak Lemma (Lemma~\ref{lem:weak}) is applied to $\mathcal{V}_2$ so as to attain a vertex partition, namely $\mathcal{V}_3$, such that $\mathcal{V}_3 \prec \mathcal{V}_2$ and such that~$H$ is weakly regular with respect to $\mathcal{V}_3$ at the required level.
 This in turn affects the regularity of the members of $\mathcal{B}_3$ with respect to the members of $\mathcal{V}_3$ in the sense that the satisfaction of Property~(R.2) is again in jeopardy.
-Repeated applications of the Slicing Lemma (Lemma~\ref{lem:slicing}) are then used to regain Property~(R.2) once more.
-The key point at this stage is that the degradation in the regularity of the members of $\mathcal{B}_3$, with respect to $\mathcal{V}_3$, can be anticipated prior to the application of the Approximation Lemma (Lemma~\ref{lem:approx}) which in turn allows for an application of the latter with an enhanced regularity threshold, in order to compensate for this eventual degradation.
+Repeated applications of Lemma~\ref{lem:slicing} are then used to regain Property~(R.2) once more.
+The key point at this stage is that the degradation in the regularity of the members of $\mathcal{B}_3$, with respect to $\mathcal{V}_3$, can be anticipated prior to the application of Lemma~\ref{lem:approx} which in turn allows for an application of the latter with an enhanced regularity threshold, in order to compensate for this eventual degradation.

-This stage ends with a pair $(\mathcal{V}_3,\mathcal{B}_4)$, where $\mathcal{B}_4 \prec \mathcal{B}_3$ and is the result of the aforementioned repeated applications of the Slicing Lemma (Lemma~\ref{lem:slicing}).
-Accurate details regarding this stage can be seen in {\bf Step~II} of the proof of Lemma~\ref{lem:ghrl}.
+This stage ends with a pair $(\mathcal{V}_3,\mathcal{B}_4)$, where $\mathcal{B}_4 \prec \mathcal{B}_3$ and is the result of the aforementioned repeated applications of Lemma~\ref{lem:slicing}.
+Accurate details regarding this stage can be seen in Step~II of the proof of Proposition~\ref{lem:ghrl}.